 Date and time of the appointment.
 Their appointment time should be in the first sentence of your email.
 Some companies send out reminders the day before, while others send them out a week before.
 Make sure your customers immediately know when their appointment is so that they don't inadvertently ignore the email.

 Address.
-You can include detailed directions and transportation options.
+In contrast to text messages, emails include room for detailed directions and transportation options should you choose to include them.
 You may also want to recommend parking options.

 Pre-appointment instructions.
-Detailed pre-appointment instructions can also be beneficial to include in your reminder email.
-Often limited space prevents these instructions from being included in text messages, but they are easy to include as a follow-up in an email.
+Detailed pre-appointment instructions can also be beneficial to include in your reminder email or in a follow-up email once the patient or client confirms their appointment.

 Appointment confirmation email.
 Some companies prefer to ask their clients to confirm their appointment.
 Your reminder message can include simple instructions for your clients to respond with a “Yes” to confirm.